kollero/Beaglebone/README.md

 dtb_overlay=/lib/firmware/pcm1690-overlay-00A0.dtbo

 disable universal cape and hdmi audio

+to check if it really works cannot use speaker-test since it doesn't support 24bit...

 reboot and check if it works with: speaker-test -t sine -f 10000 -c 1 -r 48000